maxxxims/segmentation/README.md

 # Segmentation
-This repository contains an image annotation tools for segmentation and a segmentation framework based on classical machine learning methods.
+This repository contains image annotation tools for segmentation and a segmentation framework based on classical machine learning methods.

 An example of annotation web-application can be found at the link: http://193.233.20.41:8050/v2/